 Blood transfusion is a common procedure.
-According to the American Red Cross, every 2 seconds, someone in the United States needs blood, and nearly 21 million transfusions of blood elements (red blood cells, platelets, or plasma) are made each year in the U.S. alone.
+According to the American Red Cross, someone in the United States needs blood every 2 seconds.
+Meanwhile, nearly 21 million transfusions of blood elements, such as red blood cells, platelets, or plasma, take place each year in the U.S. alone.

-The amount of time it takes to receive a blood transfusion also varies.
+The amount of time it takes to receive a blood transfusion varies.

-It depends on how much blood an individual needs and what sort of blood product they are receiving.
+It depends on how much blood and which blood products the person needs.
 According to the National Heart, Blood, and Lung Institute, a blood transfusion typically takes

-If you have anemia, how long does a blood transfusion take?
+How long does a transfusion for anemia take?